influxdata/telegraf/plugins/parsers/xpath/README.md

     ## By default, all byte-array-fields are converted to string.
     # fields_bytes_as_hex = []

+    ## Optional: List of fields to convert to base64-strings if they
+    ## contain byte-arrays.
+Resulting string will generally be shorter
+    ## than using hex encoding.
+Base64 encoding is RFC4648 compliant.
+    # fields_bytes_as_base64 = []

     ## Tag definitions using the given XPath queries.
     [inputs.file.xpath.tags]
       name   = "substring-after(Sensor/@name, ' ')"